 What is MEP

-The Maintenance Enforcement Program (MEP) is a government agency that collects Child Support and Spousal Support according to the Order awarded by the Court.
-They also track when a payment is missed and are allowed to enforce the Order by taking money from your work before you get paid and in extreme cases taking your property.
+The Maintenance Enforcement Program (MEP) is a government agency that collects child support and spousal support according to an Order of the Court.
+MEP also tracks when a payment is missed and are allowed to enforce the Order by garnishing a payor's wages or confiscating and selling property in extreme cases.

 MEP is not automatically involved in every file, either the payor or the recipient can register for the program.
-New Orders or changes can be filed with MEP and they are not usually involved if you go to Court.
-The only time they might need to be at Court with you is if you or your partner receive government assistance and are arranging for arrears (missed payments) to be forgiven.
-MEP will just want to make sure that the government is paid back for any social assistance they have given out.
+New Orders or changes can be filed with MEP but they are not usually involved in proceedings if parties go to Court.
+The only time MEP may be involved is when a party is receiving government assistance and wants to arrange for arrears (missed payments) to be forgiven.